OctoPrint/octoprint.org/security/index.md

 ## Bounties

 As a crowd-funded community project, OctoPrint is not able to offer bounties for security vulnerabilities.
 However, if so desired we will give credit to the discoverer of a vulnerability in our release notes and the release announcements on the blog.

-## On the use of AI to create Security Issues

-If you asked an AI tool to find problems in OctoPrint, you must make sure to reveal this fact in your report.

-You must also double-check the findings carefully before reporting them to us to validate that the issues are indeed existing and working exactly as the AI says.
-AI-based tools frequently generate inaccurate or fabricated results.

-Further: it is rarely a good idea to just copy and paste an AI generated report to the project.
-Those generated reports typically are too wordy and rarely to the point (in addition to the common fabricated details).
-If you actually find a problem with an AI and you have verified it yourself to be true: write the report yourself and explain the problem as you have learned it.
-This makes sure the AI-generated inaccuracies and invented issues are filtered out early before they waste more people's time.

-As we take security reports seriously, we investigate each report with priority.
-This work is both time and energy consuming and pulls us away from doing other meaningful work.
-Fake and otherwise made up security problems effectively prevent us from doing real project work and make us waste time and resources.

-We will ban users immediately who submit made up fake reports to the project.

 ---